For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You're probably aware that students can receive money in the form of bursaries, scholarships and grants.
 Unlike Student Loans, these don't have to be repaid.
 But what you may not know is how many people are eligible for this free cash.

-Some might assume that these funds are only available to those with the top grades, a talent for a particular sport or instrument, or those from less privileged backgrounds.
+Some might assume these funds are only available to those with the top grades, a talent for a particular sport or instrument, or those from less privileged backgrounds.
 But, while these students can get support, plenty of others can get some of this free money too.

-And for more info about where to find funding, see our guide to bursary and scholarship sources.
+For more info about where to find funding, see our guide to bursary and scholarship sources.

 2. Sign-up offers